 4. Does your institution have a planetary health website, or a website centralizing various campus resources related to health and the environment?
 3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
 2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
 1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
 0 There is no website.
-Score explanation: There are attempts to centralise resources so that they are readily available.
-Cardiff intranet compiles documents, such as "SHEW policy statement 2020" which discusses health and environment. (https://www.cardiff.ac.uk/data/assets/pdf_file/0008/89405/health-safety-environment-a nd-wellbeing-policy-statement-march-2021.pdf) There are various resources within the intranet in one area, but it is not fully comprehensive.
+Score explanation: The VCU Office of Sustainability website provides information about some ongoing projects, opportunities to get involved, and describes ongoing projects and operations at the institution